tej-cse/Quiz_Application/README.md

 ## 📉 Features

-✅ Interactive Frontend
+✅ Interactive Quiz: Users can select topic for the quiz from a wide range of topics.
+✅ Option Selection Validation: Users cannot proceed to the next question without selecting an option.
+✅ Dynamic Scoring: Scores are calculated in real-time using a score state variable.
+✅ Final Score Display: Once all questions are answered, users are presented with their final score.
+✅ User-Friendly Interface: The application provides a smooth and intuitive interface for taking quizzes.
-✅ CRUD operations for Quizzes & Questions
+✅ CRUD operations for Quizzes & Questions.
-✅ MySQL database integration
+✅ MySQL database integration.

 ## 🛠️ Future Enhancements
 ✅ User Registration & Login